mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 All functionality on the device is implemented by the `main.py script`_, which needs following things in order to work:

-- `Micropython firmware`_ installed on the microcontroller (RP2040 or other supported one).
+- `MicroPython firmware`_ installed on the microcontroller (RP2040 or other supported one).

   `Download page`_ for it has a silly-long list of supported devices, with their own install links/instructions/notes, but on RP2040 it goes something like this: